-The organisation is run by a committee which meets four times a year and manages the Centenary Trust, providing bursaries for pupils who benefit from a Kingham Hill Education.
+The organisation is run by a committee which meets four times a year and manages the Centenary Trust, its purpose is to provide bursaries for pupils so they may benefit from a Kingham Hill education.

 - Mrs Nanci Austin (Chair)

 - Mr Edward White (Vice President)